Import regulations for used vehicles from Japan to The United States of America

 When importing Japanese used vehicles, of all the models over 25 years old mini trucks are the cheapest, and easiest to import because of the exemption.
 They can be imported without complying with any safety, bumper, theft prevention, or emission standards.
 Please read through the process here.

 25 years or newer

-If you want to import a vehicle newer than 25 years old for driving on public roads, you must use a Registered Importer (RI) to comply it with Federal safety, bumper and theft prevention standards.
+It is nearly impossible for an individual to import something newer than 25 years old.
+If you wish to try and import a vehicle newer than 25 years old, you must use a Registered Importer (RI) to comply it with Federal safety, bumper and theft prevention standards.
 If the motor vehicle is less than 21 years old, you must additionally hire an Independent Commercial Importer (ICI) to comply it with EPA emissions standards.

 When using a RI, there must be a “DOT Conformance Bond” posted worth one and a half times the vehicle’s dutiable value.
 When using an ICI, a “Customs Bond” worth at least the vehicle’s value is required by the EPA, if the vehicle is being petitioned.
 Customs may still require the bond regardless of EPA requirements.
 Additionally, only vehicles that are listed by NHTSA as eligible for importing may go through the process.
 If a vehicle is not listed, a RI must petition and prove to NHTSA that the vehicle meets, or can be modified to meet, all US Federal safety and bumper standards.
 The process includes providing crash test data which is a very expensive process.
 Because costs can become prohibitively high, it is very important that you thoroughly research your options to see if it is worth importing.

 Required Documents for Customs Clearance: